MassimoGirondi/dncs-lab/README.md

 With this configuration, we obtain a available/allocated IP ratio of 73% and a used/available IP ratio of 60%.

 Even if it's not optimal (we have a lower utilization), it's the best one when dealing with real networks.
-Moreover, if we want to add some hosts in network A or B, this can be done as far as we don't saturate the network (123 hosts on A and 4 hosts on B) without changing routing rules or network masks.
+Moreover, if we want to add some hosts in network A or B, this can be done as far as we don't saturate the network (123 more hosts on A and 4 more hosts on B) without changing routing rules or network masks.

 # IP Addresses
 So, after this brief discussion, I choose the second option, the simplest and the easiest to build and maintain.
-We can define the addresses used on the network.
+We can define the addresses used on the networks as below.

 | Network |     Network Mask      | # needed IPs | # available IPs | Network address | First IP  | Last IP    |
 |:-------:|:---------------------:|:------------:|:---------------:|:---------------:|:---------:|:----------:|